LINKS TO BOB LOWRY'S UPI-RELATED IMAGES:

 F-4 Flight (Bob Lowry top right with ground crewman for F-4 Phantom jet at now-closed Bergstrom Air Force Base in Austin in 1986; Lowry in rear seat in bottom photo.
 We flew down to the Mexican border and across West Texas.

-Morgan Fairchild (Bob Lowry with actress Morgan Fairchild after Austin news conference with Willie Nelson talking about their movie "The Redheaded Stranger.")
+Morgan Fairchild (Bob Lowry with actress Morgan Fairchild after Austin news conference in 1987 with Willie Nelson talking about their new movie "The Redheaded Stranger.")

-FarmAid News Conference (Bob Lowry covering Willie Nelson and Texas Agriculture Commissioner Jim Hightower news conference at Texas' Memorial Stadium to announce 1986 FarmAid concert would be held at the stadium.
+FarmAid News Conference (Bob Lowry, far right, covering Willie Nelson and Texas Agriculture Commissioner Jim Hightower news conference at Texas' Memorial Stadium to announce 1986 FarmAid concert would be held at the stadium.
 It had to be relocated, however, due to insurance problems.)

 Texas Capitol Press Corps-1986 (UPI's Bob Lowry and Mark Langford are in the crowd somewhere, posing with the "Goddess of Liberty" that had been removed from the Capitol dome for restoration.
 The blonde woman on the front row in the green dress is former Austin UPI staffer Ann Arnold.
-She went on to the Fort Worth Star-Telegram, but was press secretary to then-Gov. Mark White when this photo was made.
-She's now executive director of the Texas Broadcasters Association.)
+She went on to the Fort Worth Star-Telegram's Austin bureau, but was press secretary to then-Gov. Mark White when this photo was made.
+Now deceased, She was later executive director of the Texas Broadcasters Association.)

-Bob Lowry's wife, Angie, wearing one of UPI T-shirts given to staffers who covered the 1988 Democratic National Convention.
+Bob Lowry's wife, Angie, wearing one of UPI T-shirts given to staffers who covered the 1988 Democratic National Convention in Atlanta.
 Black knit shirts with the UPI logo on the front were also available.

 NCAA Tournament Pass (The last major sports event I covered -- with Mike Rabun of Dallas UPI sports -- was the March 15-17, 1990, NCAA basketball tournament in Austin.)